Prison Legal News:

 Although Bureau of Prisons (BOP) officials denied reports of widespread food poisoning at the facility, saying at the time that there was “no truth in the rumors,” the number of prisoners who had to be transported by ambulance to nearby medical centers resulted in coverage by the local news media.

 Apparently, chicken that had been stored at room temperature for a week was used to prepare fajitas served to the prison population.
 Almost two hundred prisoners fell ill and dozens received some form of medical treatment.
 More than 90 food poisoning-related lawsuits were filed, resulting in average settlements of about $1,750 per claim according to an August 20, 2013 news report.

 The BOP has long prided itself on how little it spends on prisoner food, noting that it saves money by buying food in bulk from brokers who know they have a ready market for expired and out-of-date commodities.
-Financial pressure means that prison staff sometimes serve food that probably should be ...
+Financial pressure means that prison staff sometimes serve food that probably should be thrown away. ...